Top 20 Monitoring Tools in DevOps for 2023

 - Honeycomb helps to speed up your business-wide observability adoption initiatives.

 - Not ideal for real-time monitoring and alerting.

 - It can be expensive.

 Now that you know the top 20 monitoring tools in DevOps, it’s time to choose one for your business.

-Not only that, the tool should offer integration and interoperability between ITSM, operational, and AIOps tools.
+- The tool should also offer integration and interoperability between ITSM, operational, and AIOps tools.

-But during the continuous testing phase, you can use BrowserStack Automate.
-It also provides a cloud Selenium grid of 2000+ real devices and browsers for testing.
+- But during the continuous testing phase, you can use BrowserStack Automate and access a cloud Selenium grid of 3000+ real devices and browsers for testing.

 - Additionally, there are in-built debugging tools that enable the testers to identify and resolve bugs immediately.